osandov/drgn/docs/api_reference.rst

     :raises TypeError: if the object is not a pointer or the type is not a structure or union type
     :raises LookupError: If the type does not have a member with the given name

-.. class:: Symbol(type, *, value=None, address=None, is_enumerator=False, byteorder=None)

-    A ``Symbol`` represents a variable, constant, or function loaded from a program's debugging information.
-It is returned by a symbol finder (see :meth:`Program.add_symbol_finder()`) and then converted to an
-    :class:`Object`.

-    Exactly one of *value*, *address*, or *is_enumerator* must be given.
-If *value* is given, then the symbol is a constant with the given value.
-If *address* is given, then the symbol is a variable or function at the given address, and *byteorder* must also be given.
-If *is_enumerator* is ``True``, then the symbol is an enumerator constant; its value will be determined from the given type based on the name that was passed to the symbol finder.

-    :param Type type: The type of the symbol.
-    :param value: The constant value of the symbol.
-    :type value: int or float
-    :param int address: The address of the symbol in the program.
-    :param bool is_enumerator: Whether the symbol is an enumerator.
-    :param str byteorder: The byte order of the symbol.
-This is only valid for non-constants.
-It should be ``'little'`` or ``'big'``.

-    .. attribute:: type

-        Type of this symbol

-        :vartype: Type

-    .. attribute:: value

-        Value of this symbol if it is a constant, ``None`` otherwise.

-        :vartype: int, float, or None

-    .. attribute:: address

-        Address of this symbol if it is a variable or function, ``None`` otherwise.

-        :vartype: int or None

-    .. attribute:: is_enumerator

-        Whether this symbol is an enumerator.

-        :vartype: bool

-    .. attribute:: byteorder

-        Byte order of this symbol (either ``'little'`` or ``'big'``) if it is a variable or function, ``None`` otherwise.

-        :vartype: str or None

 .. _api-reference-types: